tigerbeetle/tigerbeetle/docs/reference/transfers.md

 * Type is 64-bit unsigned integer (8 bytes)
 * Must be zero if `flags.pending` is *not* set
 * Must be non-zero if `flags.pending` *is* set
+* Must not overflow a 64-bit unsigned integer when summed with the transfer's timestamp (`error.overflows_timeout`)

 ### `ledger`